Chenqi-Archive/BlockStore-Version1/README.md

-# DynamicStore
+# BlockStore
-A storage engine for hierarchical arrays with variable length.
+A storage engine for hierarchical data blocks.